 Evidence for the allegations levelled against Erdoğan consist exclusively of photographs he has taken and his posts on both his social media account and on his personal website.

 The photographer’s work has been published internationally by a number of well-known media outlets, including Getty Images, Agence France-Presse, The Associated Press, BBC, The New York Times, The Guardian and Der Spiegel.
 Erdoğan has also exhibited his work in Greece and Italy.
 His photographs of night life in Istanbul have been compiled in a book.

-Erdoğan appeared in the first hearing of the trial against him on February 13, 2018, at the 33rd High Criminal Court of Istanbul, which ruled to release the photojournalist.
+Erdoğan appeared in the first hearing of the trial against him on 13 February 2018 and addressed the 33rd High Criminal Court of Istanbul for his defense statement.

 Click to read an English translation of the defense statement Erdoğan read out in the courtroom.

 In its interim ruling at the end of the first hearing, the court ruled to release the photojournalist pending the conclusion of the trial and imposed on him an international travel ban.
 The court set 1 June 2018 as the date for the next hearing.